 Due to a wildfire, there are no amenities at the campground.

-A stay at Ninemayer Campground enables guests to enjoy all the beauty and recreation offered along the Middle Fork Boise River (Forest Service road 268).
+A stay at Neinmeyer Campground enables guests to enjoy all the beauty and recreation offered along the (Middle Fork Boise River Road) Forest Service (FS) Road 268.

 Weather is usually good from mid-May through late September and is easily accessible by car in good weather, although the road is sometimes rough and the drive can be seemingly long.
 Checking with the Idaho City Ranger District (208-392-6681) on road conditions before heading out is recommended.